Multi-Operator Quantum Uncertainty Relations from New Cauchy-Schwarz Inequalities: Conclusions

 As with the original definition of squeezing, multi-operator squeezing can exist either for a single mode or for multiple modes (so for instance, it is possible to have multimode multi-operator squeezed states; these notions are neither the same nor mutually exclusive).

-Note that in the rightmost column of \Table{1}, several side conditions emerged due to the fact that $\beta$ shares factors with the two-mode squeezing thresholds, the most common of which is that $\beta\geq 1$.
+Note that in the rightmost column of \Table{1}, several side conditions emerged because $\beta$ shares factors with the two-operator variance-product bounds, the most common of which is that $\beta\geq 1$.
 Although this may seem restrictive, it can easily be accommodated by rescaling the operators with an appropriate common factor.

-Recalling that we can use the squeezing thresholds [such as the right sides of \Eq{98}] to define a case where the uncertainty relation inequality is \emph{saturated} (achieves equality) in a balanced way, and that this leads to the idea of ``intelligent states'' (coherent states), it is highly likely that a generalization of those states exist for these multi-operator uncertainty relations as well.
+Recalling that we can use the squeezing thresholds [such as the right sides of \Eq{98}] to define a case where the uncertainty relation inequality is \textit{saturated} (achieves equality) in a balanced way, and that this leads to the idea of ``intelligent states'' (coherent states), it is highly likely that a generalization of those states exist for these multi-operator uncertainty relations as well.

-In \cite{KeWe}, it was found that for the particular set of three operators in \Eq{113}, the states that minimize that relation require $\tau$ to be adjusted to $\tau =1$, which allowed them to derive a family of \emph{displaced generalized squeezed states} which included the triple-uncertainty-minimizing states as a special case.
+In \cite{KeWe}, it was found that for the particular set of three operators in \Eq{113}, the states that minimize that relation require $\tau$ to be adjusted to $\tau =1$, which allowed them to derive a family of \textit{displaced generalized squeezed states} which included the triple-uncertainty-minimizing states as a special case.
 Thus, their example showed that while general multi-operator uncertainty relations exist, the limitations of physical states with such additional properties might impose further constraints that require adjustment of the tightness of a given uncertainty relation.
 This would be an interesting area for future research, especially given the technological usefulness of coherent and squeezed states.

 Although \cite{KeWe} focused on infinite-dimensional three-operator squeezing, here we have talked about finite-dimensional $M$-operator squeezing, which may not have the same limitations.
 Indeed, there already exist several investigations on finite-dimensional squeezing and spin-coherent states \cite{WoKr,Ruzz,GeVZ,MaGD,ViGT}, although none of them have discussed multi-operator generalizations.